prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 * Other docs:
   * n/a

-This document describes the creation of `Silence` Custom Resource Definition that defines Alertmanager silences configurations in the Kubernetes way.
+This document describes the creation of `Silence` Custom Resource Definition that defines Alertmanager silences.

 # Why